CodeMell/301-lab-1/lab1-app/README.md

 # lab4
 Number and name of feature: Filter by Numbers of Horns

-Estimate of time needed to complete:
+Estimate of time needed to complete: 3 hr

-Start time:
+Start time: 8:00 pm

-Finish time:
+Finish time: 10:20 pm

-Actual time needed to complete: 9 min
+Actual time needed to complete: 3 hr

 # Getting Started with Create React App